-In response to a planned change to quota management of the Torres Strait rock lobster fishery, a number of changes in the development of harvest control rules (HCR) and the TAC setting process have been necessary to take into account changes in the methods used, as well as the survey frequency and timing, to achieve defined biological, economic and sociocultural objectives of the lobster fishery.
-This document provides a brief summary of the developments since 2008, a description of the current TAC setting process (Fig. 1) and some alternative options for future implementation.
-In response to a RAG recommendation that empirical HCRs be considered, this document summarises the performance of alternative candidate empirical HCRs and how it could be used as part of the TAC setting process.
+In response to a planned change to quota management of the Torres Strait rock lobster fishery, a number of changes in the development of harvest control rules (HCR) and the TAC setting process have been necessary to take into account changes in the methods used, as well as the survey frequency and timing, to achieve defined biological, economic and socio-cultural objectives of the lobster fishery.
+This document summarises further work towards developing an empirical Harvest Control Rule (HCR) for TRL, in response to a RAG recommendation that empirical HCRs be considered.
+The performance of alternative candidate empirical HCRs is compared and discussion proceed as to how it could be used as part of the TAC setting process.
+This document is a preliminary summary only discussing work in progress for discussion at the August 2016 TRLRAG meeting, and a final report will be prepared thereafter.